 Surgical Magnification Eyeglasses

-5X magnification eyeglasses, called surgical loupes, provide our doctors with a highly detailed view of small areas.
-With this level of magnification, they can perform delicate procedures in tiny spaces with great precision, making treatment much less invasive.
+5X magnification eyeglasses, called surgical loupes, provides Dr. Levine with a highly detailed view of small areas.
+With this level of magnification, he can perform delicate procedures in tiny spaces with great precision, making treatment much less invasive.

 Advanced Teeth Cleaning and Polishing System